HomeArticlesFundamentalsThe Veil of Forgetting

 The Veil of Forgetting

-At first glance, forgetting may appear to be a limitation or even a cosmic injustice.
+At first glance, forgetting may seem like a limitation or even a cosmic injustice.
 If the being is one with the Creator, why enter an experience in which the memory of that unity is lost?
 Why pass through confusion, fear, separation, and suffering?

-From the metaphysical perspective of The Law of One, forgetting is not an error of creation, but the mechanism through which experience becomes real.
+In the metaphysical perspective of the Law of One, forgetting is not an error of creation, but the mechanism through which experience becomes real.
 Without the veil, consciousness would permanently know the truth of unity.
-The choice of love would become almost automatic, and spiritual polarization and inner evolution would lose the transformative intensity they possess within the human experience.
+The choice of love would become almost automatic, while spiritual polarization and inner evolution would lose the transformative intensity they possess within the human experience.

 The veil does not hide truth in order to punish the being, but to allow love to be freely chosen.

-Thus, forgetting creates the conditions necessary for authenticity.
-Human beings no longer act from absolute certainty, but from searching, intuition, hope, and discernment.
-Faith acquires meaning only when truth is not imposed in an obvious way.
+Thus, forgetting creates the necessary conditions for authenticity.
+Human beings no longer act from absolute certainty, but from seeking, intuition, hope, and discernment.
+Faith gains meaning only when truth is not imposed in an obvious way.

 Without forgetting, life would be knowledge.
 With forgetting, life becomes transformation.